Fagradalsfjall – The spectacular Iceland volcano

 The birthday craters

 That day turned out to be the most spectacular show so far.
 I was treated to not just one, but 4 new birthday candles that appeared on the eruption site that day.
-It was the only day when all 8 craters were erupting simultaneously.
+It was the only day when all 8 craters of the Fagradalsfjall volcano were erupting simultaneously.

-I’ve seen a couple of spectaculair things, but standing next to a line of 8 erupting volcanoes was a whole new level of the mind being blown.
+I’ve seen a couple of spectaculair things in my life, but standing next to a line of 8 erupting volcanoes was a whole new level of the mind being blown.
 This was completely Off The Scale.

 Raging madhouse

-It was a raging madhouse, one great big lava fountain festival.
-Hallucinating rivers of orange molten rocks were streaming in all directions, lava ponds bubbling up all over the place, and fast-flowing waterfalls of lava pouring out of various craters.
-It was making smooth ropy pahoehoe flows right before my eyes, like Kilauea on Hawaii.
-I felt like a kid in a playground whose presents had come all at once.
+Geldingadalur was one great big lava fountain festival.
+It was a raging madhouse!
+Hallucinating rivers of orange molten rocks were streaming in all directions, lava ponds bubbling up all over the place, and fast-flowing lava falls pouring out of various craters.
+It made smooth ropy pahoehoe flows right before my eyes – just like Kilauea on Hawaii.

-I was so overwhelmed with feelings of natural high and happiness to get this incredible show on my birthday.
-It is one of the most beautiful and awe-inspiring things I have ever seen.
+I was overwhelmed with feelings of happiness and natural high to get this incredible show on my birthday.
+It is one of the most beautiful things I have ever seen.

 I actually witnessed the birth of a shield volcano.